fdvorak/stratEst/README.md

 # stratEst

-stratEst is a statistical software package which implements variants of the strategy estimation method (Dal Bo & Frechette, 2011).
-Strategies can be estimated from the data or supplied by the user in the form of deterministic finite-state automata.
+The stratEst package implements variants of the strategy estimation method (Dal Bo & Frechette, 2011; Breitmoser, 2015; Dvorak & Fehrler, 2018).
+Strategies are supplied by the user in the form of deterministic finite-state automata.
 The package uses the EM algorithm (Dempster, 1977) and the Newton-Raphson method to obtain maximum-likelihood estimates of the population shares and choice